visiyo/AutoStoreWorkflows/sendToEMR/README.md

 Run this code from this directory `C:\AutoStoreWorkflows\sendToEMR`

+**Before running AutoStore, open every task, and every capture component.
+Then click "ok".
+This will auto create all temp directories**

 **Be sure to copy the file /tools/System.Web.Extensions.dll to the AutoStore directory in Progam Files**

 ## Video